Trigger warning: This post contains some highly profane expletives that readers may find offensive.

 Musing further, I realized I regularly used other words in front of my preschooler that also wash over her, like abode, heist, dude, bro, salty, ugh, and mansplain.

 So now, I don’t censor myself at home.

 As an adult, I have rights and privileges that my kids don’t have.
 They can’t stay up late, watch violent movies, drink soda, smoke, drive, vote, and the list of prohibitions goes on.
 Swearing is another adult-only privilege.

 And it turns out that swearing in children emerges by age 2.
 By the time the average child enters school, they already know 30 to 40 offensive words.
 And children achieve adult-like fluency in cursing by age 11 or 12.

 The study noted that we don’t quite know how children achieve cursing proficiency.
-Older children are better at it, because younger children.
-Younger ones are parroting back words they have heard, and have yet to learn about nuance, settings, and swearing etiquette.
+Older children are better at it.
+Younger ones are parroting back words they have heard, and have yet to learn about nuance, settings, and swear etiquette.

 Raising Potty Mouths